inverno-io/inverno-core/doc/reference-guide.md

 These points are very high level, please have a look at this [article](https://medium.com/@jeremy.kuhn.winter/reviving-java-ioc-di-and-why-does-it-matters-b1a2b0b57cca) if you like to learn more about the general ideas behind the Winter framework.
 The Winter framework proposes a new approach of IoC/DI principles consistent with latest developments of the Java platform and perfectly adapted to the development of modern applications in Java.

+## Prerequisites

-In this documentation, we’ll assume that you have a working knowledge of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) and [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) principles as well as [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
+In this documentation, we’ll assume that you have a working knowledge of [Inversion of Control][inversion-of-control] and [Dependency Injection][dependency-injection] principles as well as [Object Oriented Programming][object-oriented-programming].

 ## Overview